edwinm/rxjslog/README.md

 ## License

-RxJSLog is written by Edwin Martin and is published under the MIT license.
+Rxjslog is written by Edwin Martin and is published under the MIT license.